-Are you trying to cope dog separation anxiety?
-Get some great tips and advice to not only limit dog separation anxiety, but lessen or even eliminate it here!
+Are you trying to cope with dog separation anxiety?
+Find advice to not only limit dog separation anxiety but lessen or eliminate.

 There’s a reason dogs bark at school buses.
 Just like kids, they loathe back-to-school season.
 And who can blame them?
 After whiling away the summertime with playmates at home, suddenly, the family schedule changes and it’s just your dog, a boring chew toy, and the kitchen floor.
 Cue the howling.